luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 Table introns.tab now contains for all introns information about their genomic coordinate, gene, and their intron features including sequences like intron sequence, splice site sequences, sequences of up/down-stream exons.

-The sizes of the intron sets are printed here `matt col_uniq introns.tab COMPLEX`

-AS_noNeural=10465, NEURAL-DOWN=631, NEURAL-UP=1046.
-Huge groups like AS_noNeural are unnecessary for comparing exon sets and would slow down analysis.
-Hence, we sub-sample 2000 AS_noNeural exons with  [rand_rows](http://matt.crg.eu/#rand_rows)  and create a new table exons_testsets.tab.

-> matt get_rows exons.tab GROUP]AS_noNeural[  ...
-       ... | matt rand_rows - 2000 132927352 > exons_testsets.tab
-> matt get_rows exons.tab GROUP]NEURAL-DOWN,NEURAL-UP[ ...
-  ... | matt add_rows exons_testsets.tab -

-The table exons_testsets.tab should be used as input for command  [cmpr_exons](http://matt.crg.eu/#cmpr_exons).
-It is important to know that  [cmpr_exons](http://matt.crg.eu/#cmpr_exons)  will extract features for all exons of its input table and append them to the input table.
+introns.tab can now be used as input for  [cmpr_introns](http://matt.crg.eu/#cmpr_introns).
+This will extract features for all introns of its input table and append them to the input table.
 As a consequence, the input table  **must not**  contain already columns with identical column names because column names in a table must be unique.
 Hence, from exons_testsets.tab we select only the important columns and neglect the already added columns with exon features.

 > matt get_cols exons_testsets.tab START END SCAFFOLD STRAND ...
    ...
 ENSEMBL_GENEID GROUP > tmp.tab